 Now, M1 Finance allows you to manage your family’s investments all in one place.
 The app also has stock news stories to learn about the market.

 Custodial accounts are exclusively available to M1 Plus members, and you can get started when you join today.
-If you open an account and fund at least $1,000, you’ll also get a free account bonus to get you started.

 Read more in our M1 Finance review.